What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 Signs of myocardial hypertrophy

-For the most part, hypertrophy is characteristic of those people whose heart has experienced additional stress for a long time as a result of, say, obesity, pregnancy, some other disease that negatively affects the non-vascular activity of the whole organism as a whole or individual organs (in particular, lungs, kidneys).
+For the most part, hypertrophy is characteristic of those people whose heart has for a long time experienced additional stress as a result of, say, obesity, pregnancy, or some other disease that negatively affects the non-vascular activity of the entire body as a whole or individual organs (in particular the lungs, kidneys).

-The hypertrophied myocardium is characterized by several signs, one of which is an increase in the time of internal deflection.
+Hypertrophied myocardium is characterized by several signs, one of which is an increase in the time of internal deviation.

 What does it mean?

-Excitation will have to spend more time passing through the cardiac departments.
+Excitement will have to spend more time passing through the cardiac sections.

-The same applies to the vector, which is also larger, longer.
+The same applies to the vector, which is also larger and longer.

-A characteristic symptom is ischemia, which is the result of insufficient blood supply.
+A characteristic symptom is ischemia, which is a consequence of insufficient blood supply.

-Through the coronary arteries to the heart there is a blood flow, which, with an increase in the thickness of the myocardium, encounters an obstacle on the way and slows down.
-Violation of the blood supply causes ischemia of the subendocardial layers of the heart.
+Blood flows through the coronary arteries to the heart, which, as the thickness of the myocardium increases, encounters an obstacle on the way and slows down.
+Impaired blood supply causes ischemia of the subendocardial layers of the heart.

 Based on this, the natural, normal function of the pathways is disrupted.
-Inadequate conduction leads to failures in the process of excitation of the ventricles.
+Inadequate conduction leads to disruptions in the process of ventricular excitation.

-After that, a chain reaction is launched, because the work of other departments depends on the work of one department.
-If there is hypertrophy of one of the ventricles on the face, then its mass increases due to the growth of cardiomyocytes - these are cells that are involved in the process of transmitting a nerve impulse.
-Therefore, its vector will be larger than the vector of a healthy ventricle.
-On the tape of the electrocardiogram, it will be noticeable that the vector will be deviated towards the localization of hypertrophy with a shift in the electrical axis of the heart.
+After which a chain reaction is started, because the work of other departments depends on the work of one department.
+If there is hypertrophy of one of the ventricles, then its mass increases due to the growth of cardiomyocytes - these are cells that participate in the process of transmitting nerve impulses.
+Therefore, its vector will be greater than the vector of a healthy ventricle.
+On the electrocardiogram tape it will be noticeable that the vector will be deviated towards the localization of hypertrophy with a displacement of the electrical axis of the heart.

-The main features include a change in the third chest lead (V3), which is something like a transshipment, transition zone.
+The main signs also include changes in the third chest lead (V3), which is something like a transshipment, transition zone.

 What kind of zone is this?

-It includes the height of the R tooth and the depth S, which are equal in their absolute value.
+It includes the height of the R wave and the depth of S, which are equal in absolute value.
 But when the electrical axis changes as a result of hypertrophy, their ratio will change.

-In sinus rhythm, left ventricular hypertrophy is clearly visible with characteristic high T waves in the chest leads.
+In sinus rhythm, left ventricular hypertrophy is clearly visible with characteristic tall T waves in the precordial leads.

 There is nonspecific ST depression in the inferolateral region.

-EOS (electrical axis of the heart) deviated to the left with an anterior hemiblock and prolongation of the QT interval.
+The EOS (electrical axis of the heart) is deviated to the left with anterior hemiblock and prolongation of the QT interval.

-In addition, a longer QT interval with ST depression indicates hypocalcemia that progresses in advanced stages (chronic renal failure).
+In addition, a longer QT interval with ST depression indicates hypocalcemia, which progresses in the later stages (with chronic renal failure).

 This ECG corresponds to an elderly person who has serious kidney problems.
-He is on the edge.
+He is on the verge.

-With right atrial hypertrophy (RAA), P will be higher than normal, but not wider, since the peak of the excitation of the PP ends before the excitation of the left.
+With right atrial hypertrophy (RAH), P will be higher than normal, but not wider, since the peak excitation of the RA ends before the excitation of the left.
 In some cases, the peak takes on a pointed shape.

-With HLP, there is an increase in the width (more than 0.12 seconds) and height of the peak (double-hump appears).
+With HLP, an increase in the width (more than 0.12 seconds) and height of the peak is observed (double hump appears).

-Blockades are understood as any failures in the conduction system of the heart.
+Blockades refer to any disruptions in the conduction system of the heart.

-A little earlier, we looked at the path of the impulse from the sinus node through the conducting paths to the atria, at the same time, the sinus impulse rushes along the lower branch of the Bachmann bundle and reaches the atrioventricular junction, passing through it, it undergoes a natural delay.
-Then it enters the conduction system of the ventricles, presented in the form of His bundles.
+A little earlier, we looked at the path of the impulse from the sinus node through the pathways to the atria; at the same time, the sinus impulse rushes along the lower branch of Bachmann’s bundle and reaches the atrioventricular connection, passing through it it undergoes a natural delay.
+After which it enters the ventricular conduction system, presented in the form of bundles of His.

-Depending on the level at which the failure occurred, a violation is distinguished:
+Depending on the level at which the failure occurred, the violation is distinguished:

-• intra-atrial conduction (sinus impulse block in the atria)
+• intraatrial conduction (blockade of sinus impulse in the atria)

 • atrioventricular